“BIRTH OF PHARAOH” CHAPTER 4

 Vanki responds, “He is obviously one of our kind.”

 Thamy, angry, shouts to everyone there, “No!
-He is far worse!”
+He is far worse than them all!”

 Suddenly, Tune screams out, “Brothers, he is the best!”

-All the men can’t seem to understand.
+All hundred or so people can’t seem to understand.
 Tune heads towards Skin and they start to feel aligned as Tune says, “He isn’t a man!
 He is the one we are looking for.”

 Thamy changes the feel of things.
 Next, the lights flicker again.
 Skin unfolds his arms.
 He has flung himself across his seat.
 Everyone can see that he is aroused.